 So what separates a job description that gets applications from one that gets ignored?
 Here are the five elements that matter most:

 Lead with the tech stack.
-Engineers want to know what they'll be working with before anything else.
+Your tech stack is the first thing they look for.
 Put your primary languages, frameworks, and infrastructure tools in the first paragraph.
-"Python, Django, PostgreSQL, AWS" tells an engineer more than two paragraphs about your company culture.
+“Python, Django, PostgreSQL, AWS” tells an engineer more than two paragraphs about your company culture.

 Include a salary range.
-Transparency isn't optional anymore.
+Transparency isn’t optional anymore.
 The median software developer salary is $133,080 per year according to BLS data (May 2024).
 If your range is competitive, show it.
-If it's not, you'll waste everyone's time hiding it.
+Hiding an uncompetitive range just wastes everyone’s time.

 Describe the problems, not just the perks.
-Engineers are motivated by interesting technical challenges.
-Instead of "competitive benefits package," write "You'll redesign our event processing pipeline to handle 10x current throughput."
+Motivation for most engineers centers on interesting technical challenges.
+Instead of “competitive benefits package,” write “You’ll redesign our event processing pipeline to handle 10x current throughput.”
 Specificity signals that you actually know what the role involves.

 Kill the requirements bloat.
-Listing 15 "required" technologies scares off qualified candidates.
+Listing 15 “required” technologies scares off qualified candidates.
 This is especially true for women and underrepresented groups, who are less likely to apply unless they meet every listed requirement.
 Instead, separate genuine requirements (3-5 items) from nice-to-haves.
-If you need a React developer, don't also require Kubernetes expertise unless the role truly demands both.
+Need a React developer?
+Don’t also require Kubernetes expertise unless the role truly demands both.

 How Do You Screen and Evaluate Engineering Candidates?

 Companies that simplify their technical assessment process see higher offer acceptance rates, according to a 2025 Karat report.
-The key challenge?
-Balancing thoroughness with respect for candidates' time.
+Balancing thoroughness with respect for candidates’ time is the key challenge.
 Get this wrong and your best candidates will drop out mid-process.
-Here's how to structure each stage.
+Our technical interview questions for recruiters guide has a ready-to-use question bank organized by role type.
+Here’s how to structure each stage.

 Resume and Portfolio Review